Seteco/Somorrostro/Monitor-application-bandwidth-with-Linux-QoS.md

 Once **traffic classification** is applied, we can use **[netdata](https://github.com/firehol/netdata)** to visualize the bandwidth consumption per class in real-time (no configuration is needed for netdata - it will figure it out).

+QoS, is extremely light.
+You will configure it once, and this is it.
+It will not bother you again.

+---

-### QoS in Linux?
+## Configure QoS in Linux?
 You must be joking...

-Yes I know!
+Yes I know, but I am not!

-`tc` is one of the most (if not the most) undocumented, complicated and unfriendly system commands in Linux!
+For sure, `tc` is one of the most (if not the most) undocumented, complicated and unfriendly system commands in Linux.

 This is why I wrote **FireQOS**, a tool to simplify QoS management in Linux.